shotgunsoftware/developer.shotgunsoftware.com/docs/en/shotgun/webhooks.md

 We recommend [webhook.site](https://webhook.site).
 It provides a unique URL that can be copied and pasted into a webhook, and will show you deliveries made to that address in real time.
 The page can be customized to respond to deliveries with a specific status code and body, which means you can test delivery success and failure.

 The webhook.site service is aggressively rate limited.
 This means that it is easy to end up in a situation where some deliveries are rejected, resulting in unstable or failed webhooks.
-When testing, we recommend that you use a known, controllable project environment rather than live data in production. **It is also not good to send production event data to publicly available, third party web services!**
+When testing, we recommend that you use a known, controllable project environment rather than live data in production.

+{% include warning title="Production Data" content="It is not good to send production event data to publicly available, third party web services!
+We recommend using test data only when using services like webhook.site to test webhooks." %}

 ### Responding to deliveries

 A consumer service must respond to deliveries in order for the system to consider them successfully delivered.

+{% include warning title="Response Timeouts" content="A response must be received within 6 seconds of delivery to a webhook’s URL, after which the connection will be closed.** Failure to respond in time will result in a failed delivery." %}

 #### Status codes